DOROT’s Rosh Hashanah Package Delivery & 9/11 National Day of Service and Remembrance

 For more information about DOROT’s 9/11 National Day of Service & Remembrance programs, visit our 9/11 National Day of Service & Remembrance Initiative page.

 We are grateful to the following supporters of DOROT Westchester: The Samberg Family Foundation; The Silverweed Foundation; United States Department of Health & Human Services, New York State Office for the Aging, Westchester County Department of Senior Programs & Services.
 This program is also supported by a generous grant from UJA–Federation of New York, Westchester Program Services Cabinet.
-Thank you to the JCC of Mid–Westchester for hosting DOROT’s Sukkot Package Delivery & 9/11 Day of Service and Remembrance.
+Thank you to the JCC of Mid–Westchester for hosting DOROT’s Rosh Hashanah Package Delivery & 9/11 National Day of Service and Remembrance.

 DOROT is honored to be the only 2011 New York City recipient of the three–year 9/11 Challenge Grant from the Corporation for National and Community Service.